home | what's new | other sitescontact | about

 Lana: (wistfully) "Sometimes the right person can be right in front of your eyes, and you never even know it." (season 1, episode 19)

 Amen, Lana.
-Our advice to her: Your eyes have their own x-ray vision, if you will only trust what you know to be true, on the deep-inside.
-In place since you were a little girl playing with Clark next door, you'll find your "constructive assent" guidance-system whispering to you; trust it.
+Our advice to her: Your eyes have their own x-ray vision, if you will but trust what you know to be true, on the deep-inside.
+In place since you were a little girl playing with Clark next door, you'll find your "constructive assent" guidance-system whispering to you; don't ignore it.

-be careful, Clark, you're not wearing your glasses, and she might realize your secret Twin-Soul identity; but a word of caution to Lana, too: watch out for those laconic, unpretentious farm boys – they’re the most dangerous
+be careful, Clark, you're not wearing your glasses, and she might realize your secret Twin-Soul identity; but a word of caution to Lana, too: watch out for those laconic, unpretentious farm boys; some of them unambitious to seek for stardom in high school, "with a pink carnation and a pick-up truck" -- are the most dangerous